DETAILED ACTION

 (Re Claim 1) Wyant teaches a method of manufacturing a semiconductor package, comprising:

-attaching a tape (312; Fig. 3A) to a first side (device side – the bottom side shown in Fig. 3A; ¶17) of a semiconductor wafer; forming a plurality of first cuts (leftmost crack from top of 302 to the bottom; Fig. 3A) in a semiconductor wafer (302; Fig. 3A), wherein the plurality of first cuts extend through a first portion (between 324 and bottom of 302; Fig. 3A) of a thickness (top of 302 to the bottom) of the semiconductor wafer, and wherein the plurality of first cuts comprises: a first set of first cuts (314; Fig. 3A) that are parallel to one another.
+attaching a tape (312; Fig. 3A) to a first side (device side – the bottom side shown in Fig. 3A; ¶17) of a semiconductor wafer; forming a plurality of first cuts (leftmost crack from top of 302 to the bottom; Fig. 3A) in a semiconductor wafer (302; Fig. 3A), wherein the plurality of first cuts (between 324 and bottom of 302; Fig. 3A) are formed at a first thickness (top of 302 to the bottom) of the semiconductor wafer, and wherein the plurality of first cuts comprises: a first set of first cuts (314; Fig. 3A) that are parallel to one another.

 Wyant has not been shown to explicitly teach a method comprising:

-a plurality of first cuts, wherein the plurality of first cuts comprises: a second set of first cuts that are parallel to one another and perpendicular to the first set of first cuts; and forming a plurality of second cuts in the semiconductor wafer after forming the plurality of first cuts, wherein the plurality of second cuts are vertically aligned with the plurality of first cuts and extend through a second portion of the thickness of the semiconductor wafer, and wherein the plurality of second cuts comprises: a first set of second cuts that are parallel to one another; and a second set of second cuts that are parallel to one another and perpendicular to the first set of second cuts,
+a plurality of first cuts, wherein the plurality of first cuts comprises: a second set of first cuts that are parallel to one another and perpendicular to the first set of first cuts; forming a plurality of second cuts in the semiconductor wafer after forming the plurality of first cuts, wherein the plurality of second cuts are vertically aligned with the plurality of first cuts and are formed at a second thickness of the semiconductor wafer, and wherein the plurality of second cuts comprises: a first set of second cuts that are parallel to one another; and a second set of second cuts that are parallel to one another and perpendicular to the first set of second cuts; and

 However, Wyant teaches another embodiment demonstrating completing a set of first lower cuts and a set of first upper cuts, where the first set of upper cuts are vertically aligned with the first lower set (See Fig. 5D and associated markup).
 Furthermore, Wyant teaches forming the cuts seen in the cross-section of Fig. 5D in a direction perpendicular to the set of first lower and upper of cuts (¶46), singulating each die (505) such that each die has four sides, with edges corresponding to laser cutting paths (¶46).
 This results in the cuts forming a grid pattern.
 These perpendicular lower and upper cuts form a set of second lower cuts and a set of second upper cuts.